browserengineering/book/book/visual-effects.md

 This test text exists here to ensure that the "div" element is large enough that a reasonably large circle is drawn to your screen.
 </div>

-Here, the percentage defines the radius of the circle, and is calculated so that, if you were clipping a perfect square, a radius of 100% would inscribe the bounds of the square.

 To implement circular clips, we'll again use blending modes, but this use will be a little unintuitive.
 We'll make a new surface (the mask),